The 6 Traditional Thanksgiving Pies You Must Make

 4. Apple Pie

 An unofficial symbol of the country and one of the most popular traditional Thanksgiving pies, the apple pie was imported to the United States from Great Britain, Sweden, and the Netherlands.
-Quickly after its introduction, the pastry stole hearts of the whole nation.
+Quickly after its introduction, the pastry stole the hearts of the whole nation.
 Every woman was on a mission to improve the classic apple pie by adding some secret ingredients and creating different variations of the recipe.

 5. Blueberry Pie